Smirnov's fermionic observable away from criticality: Definition of the observable

-\begin{proof} The winding at an (oriented) edge can only take its value in the set $W_0+2\pi\mathbb{Z}$ where $W_0$ is the winding at $e$ of an arbitrary possible interface passing through $e$.
-Therefore, the winding weight involved in the definition of $F$ is always proportional to ${\rm e}^{{\rm i}W_0/2}$ with a real-valued coefficient, and thus the complex argument of $F$ is equal to $W_0/2$ or $W_0/2+\pi$.
-Since $W_0$ is exactly the angle between the direction of $e$ and that of $e_b$, we obtain the result. \end{proof}

-\paragraph{The observable in strips.}
+\subsection{The observable in strips}

 The definition of $F$ can be extended to the case of the strip.
-Indeed, the loop representation extends in this setting; the $\phi_{\mathcal{S}_{\ell}}^{\infty,-\infty}$-probability of having an infinite cluster is $0$: for fixed $\ell$, the model is essentially one-dimensional and it is a simple exercise to prove that it must be subcritical.
-Hence, there is a \emph{unique} interface going from $+\infty$ to $-\infty$, which we call $\gamma$.
-We define where $W_{\gamma}(e,-\infty)$ is the winding of the curve between $e$ and $-\infty$.
-This winding is well-defined up to an additive constant, and we set it to be equal to $0$ for edges of the bottom side which point inside the domain.
+Indeed, the loop representation extends in this setting; the $\phi_{\mathcal{S}_{\ell}}^{\infty,-\infty}$-probability of having an infinite cluster is $0$: for fixed $\ell$, the model is essentially one dimensional, and it is a simple exercise to prove that it must be subcritical.
+Hence, there is a \textit{unique} interface going from $+\infty$ to $-\infty$, which we call $\gamma$.
+We define

+where $\mathrm{W}_{\gamma}(e,-\infty)$ is the winding of the curve between $e$ and $-\infty$.
+This winding is well defined up to an additive constant, and we set it to be equal to $0$ for edges of the bottom side which point inside the domain.
 It is easy to see that $F$ is the limit of observables in finite boxes, so that the properties of fermionic observables in Dobrushin domains carry over to the infinite-volume case.
 In particular, the conclusions of the previous three lemmas apply to it as well.